gabe-kai/EarthRing/docs/refactor/coordinate-system-status.md

 1. **Geometry Conversion**: PostGIS geometry conversion function is a placeholder.
 Full implementation needed for zone and chunk geometry migration.

-2. **Wrapping Logic**: Zone bounding box wrapping logic for new coordinates needs refinement for edge cases.

-3. **Performance**: Need to benchmark new coordinate system operations for performance impact.
+2. **Performance**: Need to benchmark new coordinate system operations for performance impact.

 ## Migration Timeline